groq/groq-api-cookbook/tutorials/composio-newsletter-summarizer-agent/README.md

 If you encounter any problems, please let us know at our [Discord](https://discord.com/invite/cNruWaAhQk).

-Check out [Composio's documentation](https://docs.composio.dev/introduction/intro/overview) to learn more about how to use and integrate various tools for different usecases.
+Check out [Composio](https://app.composio.dev) to learn more about how to use and integrate various tools for different usecases.